rollins-cms/cms330-spr20/sprint2/project-virt-mem.md

 -----------------------------  Byte index 2^32 - 1
 ```
 -->
-The code and data regions are static in size and are created by the operating system at program load time using the information inserted into the program header by the compiler.
-The dynamic regions are created and managed at run-time in response to function calls, system calls and process resource requests.
-Memory management hardware and software cooperate to implement the mapping.
-For example, using a page table, page #2 of the program code might be mapped into frame# 0x400006 of physical memory (we'll learn more about this in the next sprint)

 ### Memory Mapping Exercise
 Your task: Create a program called `mem_map.c` which creates variables in such a way that you can determine the location of each segement described above and the direction of growth for the dynamic segments.
 You may wish to review our [canonical diagram](https://github.com/vsummet/cms230notes/blob/master/c-programming/c-chap04-memory.md) of an address space which is a good starting point for your diagram.